 Note: Please keep certificates and dates of completion as you will need this information for your CPHS application.

 The Director of Research Subject Protection and OPHS staff conduct a two-part graduate student workshop each spring, and also make educational presentations at classes, seminars, and other venues throughout the year.
 The presentations cover the fundamentals of human subjects research requirements and the CPHS application process, but can be geared to the specific interests and needs of your group.
 If you are interested in scheduling OPHS staff to speak to your class or group, please send your request to firstname.lastname@example.org.

 To get started with the online human subjects research training modules, hosted by the Collaborative Institutional Training Initiative (CITI), please review our CITI Registration and Login Instructions then proceed to the CITI Online Course.

-Graduate and undergraduate students engaged in human subjects research must complete either the biomedical or social-behavioral educational modules of the online Collaborative Institutional Training Initiative (CITI), depending upon which is most germane to the research, and pass the quizzes.
-The CITI course must be completed before CPHS will approve the protocol of a Student Investigator or the addition of a student to an existing protocol as study personnel.
+Faculty (with some exceptions), staff, and students engaged in human subjects research must complete either the biomedical or social-behavioral human research course through the online Collaborative Institutional Training Initiative (CITI), depending upon which is most germane to the research, pass the quizzes, and attach the completion certificate to the eprotocol application.
+The CITI course must be completed before CPHS will approve the protocol, or the addition of new personnel to an existing protocol as study personnel.